The Soldier's Details

 The Bousfield moved to live in Kambalda for a few years where again George was employed in mining.

-We believe George passed away 29 Oct 1997 at Katanning, WA. and that George and Mary Bousfield are buried Katanning Cemetery.
+We believe George passed away 29 Oct 1997 at Katanning, WA.
+George Bousfield is buried Kalgoorlie Cemetery.

 (Although George recorded his father as George Bousfield, another source records his name as Clifford H. Bousfield.)